Yorkshire Rabbit Golf Association

 1983 - The Fred Brown Salver for the best Nett in the Thornton was first played for.
 Donated by the former President's wife after he died as a memorial trophy.

 2014 - The Association returned to be based Knaresborough G C where it all began.

-Did Mr Kitchin have this vision of a united fraternity of golfers all with handicaps between 16 - 28 and aged 18 upwards?
+Did Mr Kitchin have this vision of a united fraternity of golfers all with handicaps 16 and over and aged 18 upwards?
 Who knows; but it was an excellent idea which in its own way has created probably the largest golf club in the world and one that is still growing.